MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * **Think through all scopes**.
 Be sure that your bot provides appropriate responses when mentioned (`@*botname*`) in a channel and in personal conversations.
 If your bot does not provide meaningful context within the personal or teams scope, disable that scope via the manifest.
 (See the `bots` block in the [Microsoft Teams manifest schema reference](~/resources/schema/manifest-schema.md#bots).)

-### &#9989; Bots must send a welcome message on first launch that includes a help command and provides the value proposition and all valid commands
+### &#9989; Bots must send a welcome message on first launch

 Welcome messages are the best way to set your bot's tone.
 This is the first interaction a user has with the bot.
 A good welcome message can encourage the user to keep exploring the app.
 If the welcome or introductory message is confusing or unclear, users won't see the value of the app immediately and lose interests.
+The welcome message must include the following:

+* A help command.
+* The value proposition
+* All valid commands.

 Here are a few considerations when designing your welcome message: